 Get into market sooner

-With less time required to save, you can own a property sooner and potentially start realising capital growth.
-Seeing your home appreciate in value could even compensate for paying Lenders Mortgage Insurance (LMI) (generally required for home loans with less than 20% deposit) and a potentially higher interest rate that can be applied to low-deposit home loans.
-(However, it should be noted that capital growth isn't always guaranteed.)
+With less time required to save, you can own a property sooner and potentially start realising capital growth sooner.
+Seeing your home appreciate in value may even compensate for the cost of LMI and a potentially higher interest rate that is often applied to low-deposit home loans.
+(But, of course, capital growth can't be guaranteed.)

 Refinance after you build up equity

-Equity is essentially how much of the property's value belongs to you - that is, the value of your property minus what you owe on the mortgage.
-Chances are after a year or so, you could refinance with 20% equity under your belt, and attain a more competitive home loan rate.
-Of course, if you're still locked into a fixed-rate home loan, you probably won't be able to do this, unless you're willing to pay break costs.
+Equity is essentially how much of the property's value belongs to you - that is, the value of your property minus what you owe on your mortgage.
+Chances are, after period of time, you could refinance with 20% equity under your belt and secure a more competitive home loan rate.

 Disadvantages of 95% LVR Home Loans